Chapter 4 : I love you too, honey

 James shook his head as he walked in front of her, leading them to the kitchen.
 The smell of bacon wafting through the now open door and Amelia felt her stomach rumble slightly.

 “Good morning,” Ginny beamed at them, standing at the stove as she fried bacon.
 Amelia could see eggs cooking in another pan and sausages sizzling away.
 She forgot how much she loved Ginny’s cooking, almost rivalling that of Molly Weasley seniors.
-Harry was sat at the kitchen table, a coffee in one hand and the Daily Prophet in the other.
-He was reading intently but looked up and gave them a smile as they entered the room; he was dressed in his work robes and was ready to go to work after his breakfast.
+Harry was sitting at the kitchen table, a coffee in one hand and the Daily Prophet in the other.
+He was reading intently, but looked up and gave them a smile as they entered the room; he was dressed in his work robes and was ready to go to work after his breakfast.

-James pulled out a chair for Amelia to sit down and she sat on it sceptically wondering what James was up to.
+James pulled out a chair for Amelia to sit down and she sat on it sceptically, wondering what James was up to.
 He merely smiled down at her before he too sat down.
 Amelia turned to face Ginny.